Expense guidelines for TGS funded expenses:

 - If the awardee leaves the University, or is no longer in active student or employee status, the award terminates.
 Funds are not transferable or “cashable.”

-- For travel grants, only expenses directly related to the travel/conference are reimbursed by TGS.
-Research supplies, personal supplies/toiletries, and entertainment expenses are non-reimbursable.
+- For travel, only expenses directly related to the travel/conference are reimbursed by TGS.
+Research supplies, personal supplies/toiletries, luggage, clothing, and entertainment expenses etc., are non-reimbursable.
 Reimbursable expenses include:

 - Meeting registration fees